Welcome to the Department of Psychology at Kennesaw State University!

-Courses in the psychology curriculum give students background in both the scientific and applied areas of the field.
-All majors complete the introductory course in psychology and a course on careers in psychology.
-A two-semester research sequence follows which emphasizes statistics, methodology, and experimental psychology.
-Students then select courses concerning the foundations of behavior and advanced topics in psychology.
-Upper division electives in the major furnishes students with additional background in an area of interest.
-The Senior Capstone Seminar provides closure to a student's undergraduate education.
+The Department of Psychology offers an undergraduate program that provides students with opportunities for personal, professional, and intellectual development.
+Courses in the psychology program teach students about both the scientific and applied areas of the field.
+To begin the major, all students complete the introductory course in psychology and a course on careers in psychology.
+A two-semester research sequence follows, which emphasizes statistics, methodology, and experimental psychology.
+Students then complete upper-level courses that represent five foundational areas of the field of psychology.
+Students take electives that align with their unique interests and career goals, thereby developing concentrations.
+Concentrations may include, but are not limited to developmental psychology, multicultural psychology, experimental psychology, neuropsychology, or counseling/clinical psychology.
+Last, the Senior Capstone experience provides closure to a student's undergraduate education.

 In addition to learning about the mind and behavior, students learn vital skills such as critical thinking skills, communication skills, analytical skills, problem-solving skills, and interpersonal skills, such that upon graduation, students are prepared for a wide range of employment opportunities and/or graduate education in psychology or related fields such as law, medicine, business, management, education, or social work.